 One Motion Sense annoyance is that, when you're skipping a succession of songs, the Pixel 4 sometimes erroneously registers movement back to your hand's starting position as an intentional gesture.
 In other words, if you wave your hand from right to left to go forward one track and then move your hand back to the right to do it again, that return motion will trigger a skip in the opposite direction unless you're really careful about keeping your hand away from the device.

 Motion Sense isn't perfect, and Google still has work to do.
 But it's not the fundamentals or usability that have me concerned but that there's so little you can do with Motion Sense outside of controlling media playback and snoozing alarms.
 The functionality feels pretty limited even a year since the phone's release, similar to Google's Active Edge squeezing feature, which returns from last year's model and once again has little use outside of summoning your Assistant.

-The 855 brought necessary improvements for its time, but they still left the Pixel 4 behind other premium Android phones — not to mention Apple's A13 Bionic-powered iPhones, which remain among the best-performing in the industry.
+The 855 brought necessary improvements for its time, but they still left the Pixel 4 behind other premium Android phones — not to mention Apple's A13 Bionic-powered iPhones, which at launch were among the best-performing in the industry.
 That divide has only grown larger in the two years since the Pixel 4 was released

 In Geekbench 5, which evaluates overall system performance, the Pixel 4 delivered a multicore score of 2,329.
 The $599 OnePlus 7T, which utilizes Qualcomm's slightly faster 855 Plus chip and has 8GB of RAM, finished well ahead, at 2,759.
 The iPhone 11 demolished both, at 3,251.